StephenAWood/SWEnvironmentalFate/readme.md

 # SWEnvironmentalFate
 This is a collection of various tools and models to do environmental fate calculations.
+Currently, there is just one model / tool.
+In the future, and time permitting, I hope to add some more useful environmental fate tools here.

 By Stephen Wood.
 See the license file for details.